needle-mirror/com.unity.terrain-tools/Documentation~/create-modify-terrain-heightmap.md

         // Return whether or not Trees and Details should be hidden while painting with this Terrain Tool return true;
     }

+    // Return true for this property to display the brush attributes overlay public override bool HasBrushAttributes => true;

+    // Return true for this property to display the brush selector overlay public override bool HasBrushMask => true;

+    // Return true for this property to display the tool settings overlay public override bool HasToolSettings => true;

+    // File names of the light theme icons - prepend d_ to the file name to generate dark theme variants.
+    // Override these to specify your own icon.
+    // public override string OnIcon => "Assets/Icon_on.png";
+    // public override string OffIcon => "Assets/Icon_off.png";

+    // The toolbar category the icon appears under. public override TerrainCategory Category => TerrainCategory.CustomBrushes;

+    // Where in the icon list the icon appears. public override int IconIndex => 100;
 }
 ```